talatSajafa/tech-notes/Windows/Hardware/Dell-OptiPlex-3010-No-POST-RAM-Diagnostics.md

 Careful observation, research, and systematic troubleshooting can often identify and resolve the issue using the existing hardware.

 ---
-## Skills Demonstrated
+## Technical Skills Demonstrated

 - Hardware diagnostics
-- Technical research
 - System troubleshooting
+- Technical documentation
-- Problem analysis
+- Root cause analysis
+- Hardware maintenance
+- Research using manufacturer documentation
-- Safe hardware handling
+- Safe handling of computer components
-- Computer maintenance

 ---